 Many transducers function by modulating an ac carrier.
-A Linear Variable Differential Transformer (LVDT) is a transducer of this type.
+A linear variable differential transformer (LVDT) is a transducer of this type.
 The amplitude of the output signal corresponds to core displacement.
-Figure 11 shows an accurate synchronous demodulation system which can be used to produce a dc voltage which corresponds to the LVDT core position.
-The inherent precision and temperature stability of the AD630 reduce demodulator drift to a second order effect.
+Figure 11 shows an accurate synchronous demodulation system which can be used to produce a dc voltage that corresponds to the LVDT core position.
+The inherent precision and temperature stability of the AD630 reduce demodulator drift to a second-order effect.